 Archery

-By using archery skills, your character can easily avoid close ranged attacks from enemies and attack from a distance.
+By using archery skills, your character can easily avoid close-range attacks from enemies and attack from a distance.

 Double Daggers

-These are close ranged attacks but are very fast and even deadly to opponents.
+These are close-range attacks but are very fast and even deadly to opponents.

 Sabotage